DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

     <!--/codeinclude-->

 8 -
-Mat and Pat want to invite their friends to a party.They ask you to write a program that does the following:
+Mat and Pat want to invite their friends to a party.
+They ask you to write a program that does the following:

 - Allows Mat to enter a list of his friends’ names.The names are stored in a